hsylin/TM-Robot-Arm-Control/README.md

 ## **Introduction**

-- This code and the ROS package are primarily designed for use with the TM_ROBOT, including:
+- This code and the ROS package are primarily designed for use with the TM robot arm, including:

    - Functions for six-dimensional movement of the TM robot arm
    - Functions for grasp control of the TM robot arm